 This is an option that only the bigger companies would be able to afford.
 For a high end 1mb package, this can cost over $5,000 a month whilst the lower end for business would be around $1,000 per month.
 Companies providing this service include AFCOM, Limeline, IPTel and others.

-Airtel offers 3G services or according to them “3.75G” to be precise.
+Orange offers 4G services.
 You can purchase a modem (USB stick) for around $70 which can be “topped up” much like you do with phones.
-12,000 units (1000units=Le42,000) will give you 3GB data but there are cheaper options available.
 The more data you subscribe to, the cheaper the cost per unit.

 As Orange charge based on data consumed, you might want to make sure you don’t have services running in the background without your knowledge (Windows Update for example) otherwise, this will cut through your data quicker than you would believe.